jdavidm/learn-stata/syllabus.md

 applications and alternative approaches to the data analysis challenges students are attempting to solve.

+### Assignments
+Students are required to read the assigned chapters, complete coding assignments, and take a final exam.

+Replication Project
+Graduate students are expected to complete a replication project in which they replicate the results in a published paper.
+Students will log their work on the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org/).

+### Required Texts
+Turrell, A. 2022. *Coding for Economists*. [https://aeturrell.github.io/coding-for-economists/](https://aeturrell.github.io/coding-for-economists/)
+Huntington-Klain, N. 2022. *The Effect: An Introduction to Research Design and Causality*. [https://theeffectbook.net/](https://theeffectbook.net/)

+It is highly recommended that students purchase a physical copy of [*The Effect*](https://www.routledge.com/The-Effect-An-Introduction-to-Research-Design-and-Causality/Huntington-Klein/p/book/9781032580227).
+However, both books are open access and available for free online.

+### Required Materials
+A laptop computer (not tablet).
+The University of Arizona Libraries have laptops that can be borrowed: [https://lib.arizona.edu/borrow/tech/laptops](https://lib.arizona.edu/borrow/tech/laptops).

+Exams and Evaluation:
+Whether you pass in this course will depend on the following factors

 ## Course Policies

 ### Attendance Policy